CompLab-StonyBrook/mgproc/README.md

 Since mgproc uses regular expressions instead of a proper text parser, there is a risk of it breaking down if you deviate from the intended naming conventions:

+1. The most important rule: do not use `%` for anything except LaTeX comments!
+   Everything after `%` will be considered a comment and be removed from the file.
+   So if your node label is `10\% of people`, it will be truncated to `10`.

 1. Node labels are allowed to contain
    - alphanumeric unicode characters,
    - ASCII apostrophes (`'`),